nikolai3d/ntpsync-client/README.md

 # This is a client-only version.
 To be usable, it needs to be prepped.

-# Seed for this codebase was https://github.com/nikolai3d/babel-seed
+   * Seed for this codebase was https://github.com/nikolai3d/babel-seed

-# For example on how to pull and prep this package, see https://github.com/nikolai3d/frontend-npm-test
+   * For example on how to pull and prep this package, see https://github.com/nikolai3d/frontend-npm-test
-# It's also currently used in https://github.com/observeris/time-server
+   * It's also currently used in https://github.com/observeris/time-server

+# Prep Scripts

-# When installed as node_module, its prep script (to generate the working ECMA5-compatible .js) is:
+When installed as node_module, its prep script (to generate the working ECMA5-compatible .js) is:

 ```
 babel node_modules/ntpsync-client/sources-es6/ --presets babel-preset-es2015 --out-dir babelOutput